High School English Teacher of the Year Award

 Nominees may be recommended by colleagues from the local school district or a member of MCTE.
 Before submitting a nomination, please check the requirements for the award.

-Recipients will be recognized at the MCTE annual fall conference.
+Recipients will be recognized at MCTE’s spring conference.
 The National Council of Teachers of English will also recognize the honoree as a High School Teacher of Excellence at their annual fall conference during the secondary luncheon.

 Click here to nominate a colleague today for the High School Teacher of the Year Award.